azietek/PRNG-testing/README.md

 To assess the quality of the generator, we subject it to various tests.
 Generator tests allow you to pre-determine whether the generated values are pseudorandom.
 All of them ultimately return p-values, thanks to which we can assess whether the generated string is actually random.

+Each test returns a p-value.
+If it is very close to 0 or 1 (let's say < 0.0001 | > 0.9999) we can assume that this generator is not good.
+However, there is a chance that this value will be reached and the generator is good.
+Therefore, for this purpose, we use second level testing, which consists in re-testing many returned p-values.

 ## Content
 Repository contains: